wohyunchoi/Deepfake-Detection-using-Hybrid-Attention-Model/README.md

 ---

 ## Setup and Running
-This project can be run in two ways:
-1. Running locally on your machine (recommended for developers)
-2. Connecting to a temporary live demo server (used only during presentations)

-### Running on Localhost (Full Local Setup)
 Follow these steps if you want to run both the backend (FastAPI) and frontend (React) on your own machine.

 #### 1. Clone the repository